HyeBeenS/mistral-7B-Instruct-v0.2-nsmc/README.md

-This is the sentiment classification code for nsmc using the Mistral-7B-Instruct-v0.2 model./n I have uploaded files where the process up to the inference test is in the fine-tuning file, and the evaluation process is executed in the test file.
+This is the sentiment classification code for nsmc using the Mistral-7B-Instruct-v0.2 model.

+I have uploaded files where the process up to the inference test is in the fine-tuning file, and the evaluation process is executed in the test file.

 The accuracy evaluation results are as follows:
-'''

 precision    recall  f1-score   support

            0       0.85      0.90      0.87       492